Kanav31/workik-project/README.md

-# Gemini AI Codebase Generation
+# AI Promt Codebase Generation

 This Python script utilizes the Gemini AI API to generate codebase for user interfaces (UIs) and packages them into a zip file.
 The generated codebase includes files for a React frontend, a Node.js backend, and MongoDB storage, all integrated to create a functional application.